 A loose dresser drawer probably won’t ruin your morning.
 But it certainly doesn’t help.
 Eliminating sources of frustration makes the morning go better, so here’s how to fix loose dresser drawers.

-Loose dresser drawers are almost always caused by damaged or missing parts, often from trying to force open an overfull drawer.
+Loose dresser drawers are almost always caused by damaged or missing parts, often from trying to force an overfull drawer to open or close.
 Once you repair or replace the guides or glides, the drawer stays in place and operates smoothly.
 The process only takes a few minutes, costs about $3 per drawer, and requires no tools other than a screwdriver.